weronikaduda/cloudx-java-azure-dev/content/modules/module-05/task.md

 **Please complete the following task:**

-1. Implement a new OrderItemsReserver service, utilizing Azure Functions.
+1. Implement a new OrderItemsReserver service, utilizing Azure Functions, with Java as the runtime and container deployment.
 2. Establish communication between the PetStore application and the OrderItemsReserver through an HTTP call.
 3. The OrderItemsReserver should generate order requests and upload them as a JSON file to Blob Storage.
 4. This should happen every time a customer updates the shopping cart during the same session.